 Written by: Greg Ellifritz

-The next time you are on duty, take a look at your fellow officers.
-It’s likely you’ll notice the majority of them have a folding knife clipped to their pocket.
+The next time you see a police officer, take a look at the pockets in his or her pants.
+It’s likely you’ll notice the majority of them have a folding knife clipped there.
 But what about fixed blade knives?
-There’s a good chance you won’t see anyone carrying a fixed blade knife, except for those big ones attached to the gear of certain tactical officers.
+There’s a good chance you won’t see anyone carrying a fixed blade knife, except for big blades attached to the gear of certain tactical officers.

 The fact that uniformed officers carry only a folding knife is a puzzling concept for me.
 Despite the utilitarian chores for which a knife may be used, a primary reason officers carry a knife is for last-ditch self protection.
 Unfortunately, reality shows the folding knife is wholly unsuited to the task.

-After training more than one thousand students in the skills needed to defend themselves with knives, I’ve come to the conclusion that the folding knife is simply not a viable option as a defensive weapon for the majority of police officers.
+After providing a couple thousand students over the last 15 years the skills they need to defend themselves with knives, I’ve come to the conclusion that the folding knife is simply not a viable option as a defensive weapon for the majority of police officers.
 That’s not to say that officers haven’t successfully defended themselves with folding knives in the past, or that they won’t continue to do so in the future.
 The officers who have been victorious using their folders have generally been either extremely well trained or very lucky.

-In a combative context, a small fixed blade knife, carried moderately concealed at the centerline of the body, is far superior to the majority of folding knives.
-Folding knives, by definition, require opening before they can be deployed.
+Fixed Blade Advantages- In a combative context, a small fixed blade knife, carried moderately concealed near the centerline of the body, is far superior to the majority of folding knives.
+Folding knives, by definition, require opening before they can be used.
 Theoretically, this isn’t a concern, but practical experience shows otherwise.
 The act of opening a folding knife under the stress of combat is both dangerous and, in most cases, too slow to be effective.

-It has been well documented that, under the stress of combat, an adrenal “fight or flight” response is created by the body.
-The physical effects of this response manifest themselves in such phenomena as auditory exclusion (the diminished ability to hear), shaking and tremors, blood being shunted from the extremities to the body core, and a loss of fine motor skills.
+Under the stress of combat, an adrenal “fight or flight” response is created by the body.
+The physical effects of this response manifest in such phenomena as auditory exclusion (the diminished ability to hear), shaking and tremors, blood being shunted from the extremities to the body core, and a loss of fine motor skills.
 When an officer attempts to open a folding knife under these conditions, the result can be disastrous.
-When I place officers under extreme stress in force-on-force scenarios fighting an attacker in a padded suit, they generally fumble while drawing and opening their knives despite significant quantities of training.
+When I place officers under extreme stress in force-on-force scenarios fighting an attacker in a padded suit, they generally fumble while drawing and opening their knives despite significant training.
 In the fight, they can’t locate knives in their pockets, drop their knives on the draw, and/or fail to fully lock them open if they do manage to get them out.

 Besides dropping their knives, the loss of fine motor skills makes officers likely to cut themselves while opening and establishing a fighting grip.
-The factor that often goes unnoticed is the fact that officers in a life or death struggle cannot often see the knife they are deploying.
+The factor that often goes unnoticed is the fact that officers in a close quarters life or death struggle cannot often see the knife they are deploying.
 In that situation, they rely on hearing the “click” of the lock to know if their knives are fully locked open.
-Auditory exclusion can frustrate this ability to hear the knife lock fully open, which results in officers cutting themselves when they stab or slash at a hard target with a partially open blade.
+Auditory exclusion can frustrate this ability to hear the knife lock fully open, which results in officers cutting themselves when they stab or slash at a hard target with an unlocked blade.

 I documented the times of 56 students in two recent knife classes.
 The average time to draw the folder and pop the balloon was 2.49 seconds.
 The average time with the Ka-Bar TDI knife (a fixed blade) was 0.99 seconds.
 The fastest student with a folder (including assisted opening folders and folders with the “wave” opening method) was slower than the slowest person using the TDI knife!
 Besides the time difference, most of the students using the folding knives had a very poor grip.
 In their haste to pop the balloon, students stabbed as quickly as possible, without taking the time to use a full-hand grip with the thumb locked down.
 If these students used the same grip while fighting off an attacker, they would likely either cut themselves or quickly drop their knives.

 In contrast, all but one of the students had a secure grip on the fixed blade knife.
 When no opening is needed, the students do not have to transition between a grip for opening and a different grip for fighting.
 They can acquire a proper grip during the draw process and maintain it throughout the fight.
-The importance of a secure tight grip on one’s knife cannot be overstated, however with the fixed blade knife, there is some room for a margin of error.
-Due to the design of the Ka-Bar TDI knife’s angled blade and handle, there is no way that an officer can inadvertently slide his fingers up onto the blade if he has a poor grip.
+The importance of a secure tight grip on one’s knife cannot be overstated.
+An officer can inadvertently slide his fingers up onto the blade if he has a poor grip.
 That problem is endemic with folding knives.

 With the gaining popularity of the Ka-Bar TDI knife and other fixed blades marketed to law enforcement, I hope to see officers carrying better fighting tools in the future.
 They can still keep their trusty folders for peeling apples and cutting seatbelts, but all officers should be carrying a well-designed fixed blade for when things get more serious.